 On Sunday in a Oaxcan tourist market, I met an eight-year-old girl named Estrella (that translates to Star) who, in collaboration with her grandma makes little cell phone bags.
-When I met Estrella, I had been in Mexico less than 12 hours, most of it sleeping, so an eight-year-old felt like a safe place to start conversing.
+When I met Estrella, I had been in Mexico less than 12 hours, most of it sleeping, so an eight-year-old felt like a safe place to start using my rusty Spanish.
 Estrella´s business is to draw pictures of whatever she wants on a piece of cotton (cowgirl, tree, flower, farmer).
 She then embroiders what she can and her grandma finishes them up.
 Estrella makes 5 pesos (about 35 cents) on each bag.
 After interviewing Estrella on her business model and art skills, I shot a photo of her with the bag I bought for my daugter Lucia.